snaheth/azure-resource-manager-rpc/v1.0/common-api-contracts.md

 - [Singleton Resources](#singleton-resources)

 ## System Metadata for all Azure resources ##
-As of 2020, all Azure resources should implement a read-only `systemData` object property in the top-level envelope.
+As of 2020, all Azure resources may implement a read-only `systemData` object property in the top-level envelope.

 ```
 {